debbiemarkslab/plmc/README.md

 # plmc
-plmc infers discrete, undirected graphical models using a penalized, maximum pseudolikelihood approach.
-It can summarize coevolution between residues in biological sequence families (couplingsfile output) or infer the parameters for generative models of sequence families that predict the effects of mutations (paramfile output).
+plmc infers pairwise undirected graphical models for families of biological sequences.
+It implements a penalized, maximum-pseudolikelihood approach and supports custom alphabets as well as various forms of regularization.
+With a multiple sequence alignment as an input, plmc can quantify inferred coupling strengths between all pairs of positions (couplingsfile output) or infer a generative model of the sequences for predicting the effects of mutations (paramfile output).

 ## Usage
       plmc [options] alignmentfile